gatorpazz/consider-herbs/README.md

 Featured will be `installation instructions`...

-As well as screenshots of the site and store,
+As well as screenshots of the site and store and their functionalities.